 Scope and Field of Application

-This supplement defines the means to perform modality workflow management in DICOMweb.
-Modality workflow services enable a user agent to use and create workflow-related resources on an origin server.
-They are an extension to the existing DICOMweb services, providing RESTful interfaces to the Modality Worklist (MWL) and Modality Performed Procedure Step (MPPS) services that are already available in DIMSE.
+This supplement adds the Modality Scheduled Procedure Step Service and the Modality Performed Procedure Step Service in DICOMweb to mirror the Modality Worklist (MWL) and Modality Performed Procedure Step (MPPS) services that are already available in DIMSE respectively.
 The modality workflow services have been designed with the intention of facilitating proxies from/to DIMSE.

 Changes to NEMA Standards Publications PS 3.18